 Note 7 Acquired and Discontinued Operations

-During 2009/2010 the Council took over the running of the Business Centre, Futures Park, Bacup.
-This is now included within trading operations in Note 8 below.
+In December 2009 the Council took over the running of the Business Centre, Futures Park, Bacup.
+This is now included within trading operations in Note 8 below, but comparator figures for 2009/2010 only include 4 months of operations.